betterkunge/paleoclimate_HadGEM3_UoB/P2F_Schedule_and_Issues_(Update_20260117).md

 ### Issues on the schedule (update on 16/01/2026)
 - (1) GC3 PI (on MONSOON3; u-dw345):
-    - look for a existing suite as the starting point
+    - Dead Lock with MPI and `Error message: ADDR_CHK : Mis-match in start addresses` with one core UM
-      - **status**: waiting for the response of MONSOON3 community Ext.
+      - **status**: waiting for the response of NCAS; try to rebuild and reconfigure all dependent modules directly on MONSOON3.
 - (2) GC3 LGM (on archer2):
     - The coupling weights are required so that we can run the LGM correctly.
       - **status**: learning to generate the mesh file (a example for Eocene: /home/users/an25872/pmip4_vol2/users/ssteinig/gc31/ancils/Eocene/final_ancils_charlie_round2/ocean/bathy；